 The exhaust system is one of the most important parts of any vehicle.
 Making sure your exhaust is not cracked and leaking is integral to your own safety as well as the performance of the car.
 It does not take long to troubleshoot a leaking exhaust, to find the problem and fix it.

 The first thing to do when troubleshooting a leaking exhaust system is to visually look at the exhaust.
-Use a car jack to raise the car into the air, giving you enough space to slide beneath the car.
+Use a car jack to raise the car into the air, support with jack stands, giving you enough space to slide beneath the car.
 From here, you should be able to give the exhaust a thorough visual inspection.
 Look for any obvious signs of rust damage or any areas where part of the exhaust may be broken or cracked.
 Do this for every section of the exhaust pipe and use a hand to check that each component of the exhaust system is not loose.

 Run the Car